yowainwright/codependence/README.md

 #### One configuration for every dependency manager.

-**Codependence** checks and updates dependency versions using [one-to-many](https://en.wikipedia.org/wiki/One-to-many_%28data_model%29) project policies with support for Node, Python, Go, Rust, Docker, and GitHub Actions.
+**Codependence** checks and updates dependency versions using [one-to-many](https://en.wikipedia.org/wiki/One-to-many_%28data_model%29) project policies with support for Node, Python, Go, Rust, Docker, GitHub Actions, and Helm.

 This means you control how you update and why you update.
 Versus other tools, Codependence caters to a project's context vs a dependency's context.